Sense about Science ? equipping people to make sense of science and evidence

 "2) Yes, but not (as far as I know) in the more extreme end of the spectrum such as GM-freeze etc. Typically, we have staff who are members of RSPB, Butterfly Conservation, Wildlife Trust, FoE, CPRE etc. However, staff are not required to divulge involvement in any NGO or political organisation."

-http://www.bbsrc.ac.uk/nmsruntime/saveasdialog.aspx?lID=3719&sID=6953 ) and therefore the funding sources do play a role in determining which areas are studied.
+"3) Funding from BBSRC and other research councils is for work covered in their strategic plans (e.g. http://www.bbsrc.ac.uk/nmsruntime/saveasdialog.aspx?lID=3719&sID=6953 ) and therefore the funding sources do play a role in determining which areas are studied.
 However, the funding bodies, including industry, have no say in how a Rothamsted scientist interprets her/his own results.
 The principles of academic freedom apply in Institutes just as they do in Universities."

 "Like other plant cells, root cells are enclosed by a membrane, which in turn is surrounded by a cell wall.
 While the cell wall is permeable to water and most nutrients, specific transport proteins are required to take up nutrients, such as nitrate, phosphate or potassium, into the root cells.
 Water and nutrients are transported from the roots to the shoots in a system called xylem.
 On their way from the soil into the xylem nutrients have to cross cell membranes at least twice: (i) to get into the centre of the root which is sealed off by a hydrophobic strip that prevents transport through the cell wall; (ii) to be loaded into the xylem."